-TOPIC REPORTING REQUIREMENT APTAR'S RESPONSE ТОРІС REPORTING REQUIREMENT GRI 10 GRI 102 General Disclosures GRI 102 General Disclosures 102-47 A list of the material topics identified in the process for defining report content.
+TOPIC REPORTING REQUIREMENT APTAR'S RESPONSE GRI 10 GRI 102 General Disclosures 102-47 a.
+A list of the material topics identified in the process for defining report content.
 A list of material topics can be found within Aptar's Materiality Matrix on pages 68-69 .
-102-54 a.
-The claim made by the organization, if it has prepared a report in accordance with the GRI Standards, either: i.
-'This report has been prepared in accordance with the GRI Standards: Core option'; ii.
-'This report has been prepared in accordance with the GRI Standards: Comprehensive option'.
-102-48 a.
-The effect of any restatements of information given in previous reports, and the reasons for such restatements.
+102-48 The effect of any restatements of information given in previous reports, and the reasons for such restatements.
 As mentioned in GRI 302-1 and GRI 305-3, our the 2019 baseline, as validated by SBTi and assured in last year's data assurance process, was updated to account for additional inclusions in Scope 3 inputs, and updated conversion of Natural Gas volumes from our supplier in France.
 These updates resulted in an increase to the original baseline.
 For ease of comparison, both the original and the updated 2019 baseline data are provided in the energy and emissions tables.
-102-55 a.
-The GRI content index, which specifies each of the GRI Standards used and lists all disclosures included in the report. b.
-For each disclosure, the content index shall include: The number of the disclosure (for disclosures covered by the GRI Standards); The page number(s) or URL(s) where the information can be found, either within the report or in other published materials; If applicable, and where permitted, the reason(s) for omission when a required disclosure cannot be made. a.
-A description of the organization's policy and current practice with regard to seeking external assurance for the report. b.
-If the report has been externally assured: A reference to the external assurance report, statements, or opinions.
-If not included in the assurance report accompanying the sustainability report, a description of what has and what has not been assurance standards used, the level of assurance obtained and any limitations of the assurance 102-49 a.
-Significant changes from previous reporting periods in the list of material topics and topic Boundaries.
+102-49 Significant changes from previous reporting periods in the list of material topics and topic Boundaries.
 As mentioned in GRI 102-46 , Aptar completed a thorough materiality assessment process from January to April 2020.
 An updated ranking of material topics is shown in Aptar's Materiality Matrix on pages 68-69 .
 Recent acquisitions, FusionPKG and Noble, have not been integrated into 2020 data, unless otherwise stated.
 We look forward to incorporating these sites in the future.
 102-50 a.
 Reporting period for the information provided.
 This report covers activities from January 1, 2020 to December 31, 2020 unless otherwise noted.
-102-56 102-51 a.
+102-51 a.
 If applicable, the date of the most recent previous report.
-18-Jun-20 102 00 102-52 a.
+18-Jun-20 102-52 a.
 Reporting cycle.
-Annual 102-53 a.
-The contact point for questions regarding the report or its contents.
+Annual 102-53 The contact point for questions regarding the report or its contents.
 Beth Holland Vice President, Global Sustainability Beth.Holland@aptar.com Taylor Price Manager, Global Sustainability Taylor.Price@aptar.com